Essa256/sqlalchemy-challenge/README.md

 ## Step 2 - Climate App

-Now that you've completed your initial analysis, design a Flask API based on the queries you developed.
+ Designing a Flask API based on the queries you developed.

 * Utilize Flask to construct your routes.